heini208/fault_detector_spot/documentation/System_Design.md

 2. **Position Correction:** Conversely, if the robot is physically pushed or drifts away from its commanded pose, it will autonomously move back to re-establish the target position.

-While this behavior is a powerful demonstration of the platform's reactive stability, it may not always be desirable, as the robot will continue to make minor adjustments.
+While this behaviour is a powerful demonstration of the platform's reactive stability, it may not always be desirable, as the robot will continue to make minor adjustments.
 To return the robot to a neutral, idle standing state and disable this active holding, a `STOP_BASE` command can be issued.
 This effectively cancels the active goal.
 Additionally, a basic `STAND_UP` command is available to bring the robot to a ready, standing position after it has been powered on or is in a sitting state.

+---

 # 10. Mapping and Navigation